DESIGNERS PROFILE

 Jason Ying

-Ying Kwan Shing is a passionate and creative fashion designer who earned a Bachelor’s degree in Fashion Design from Queensland University of Technology in 2021.
+Ying Kwan Shing Jason is a passionate and creative fashion designer who earned a Bachelor’s degree in Fashion Design from Queensland University of Technology in 2021.
 Over the years, he has developed a wide range of skills, including tailoring, pattern-making, virtual fashion, product management and sewing.
 Combined with his dedication to innovation and craftsmanship, these skills have shaped his journey in the fashion industry.

 He gained hands-on experience as a design assistant at the Australian streetwear brand Figures of Speech, where he worked for a year.
 He further honed his expertise during an internship with the renowned London-based brand Self-Portrait.
 These experiences allowed him to immerse himself in the dynamic world of fashion and deepen his understanding of design and production processes.